-- Identify a senior graduate student (>5th year) or postdoctoral scholar who will team with you on your proposed Spark Fund project.
+- Identify a senior graduate student (4th or 5th year) or postdoctoral scholar who will team with you on your proposed Spark Fund project.

 All UC Berkeley faculty members of the academic senate are eligible to apply.
-Candidates were asked to upload their CV, a concise proposed budget, and completed application no later than February 22, 2019.
-The application is now closed.
+Candidates are asked to upload their CV, a concise proposed budget, and completed application no later than March 1, 2021.